 This shortcut puts all the ingredients into my pan at one time.
 When the rice is done I might add a pat of butter for even more buttery goodness, fluff the rice with a fork and serve.

 Shortcuts my friends.
 Always about cooking shortcuts with me.
 The rice still turns out delicious with less fuss.

-I’ll often use up any leftover rice by adding it to my Endless Soup pot to stretch that homemade goodness even further.
+I’ll often cook up a Batch Of Rice in my Instant Pot.
+Then I can use rice to flavor as a rice side dish, make Chicken Fried Rice or add it to my Endless Soup pot to stretch that homemade goodness even further.

-But even if I’m not working on an endless soup this week, any leftover rice freezes beautifully.
-So I’ll be able to pull it out and enjoy it with another meal next week.
+I’ve found leftover rice freezes beautifully.
+I section out the leftover rice into small freezer bags.
+That means I’ll be able to pull it out and enjoy it with another meal next week.